Gnonymous/Gnonymous/README.md

 - [2024.09] **Direct Ph.D Admission** : Having been admitted to [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/)
 - [2024.08] **DeepShield**: 🎉 Congratulations to our project "Deepshield, A Robust Defense Against Deepfake" for winning the **National Second Prize(Top 6-10%)** in the [National College Student Information Security Competition](http://117.78.33.202/announcement/view/364)(Totally 852 teams participated).
 - [2024.05] **Research Intern**: At [University of Michigan-SJTU Joint Institute](https://www.ji.sjtu.edu.cn/): Exploring MLLMs in Human-Vehicle Dialogue.
-- [2024.03] **Paper Accepted**: 🎉 Congratulations to our Paper "[Multi-strategy Adversarial Learning for Robust Face Forgery Detection under Attacks](https://ieeexplore.ieee.org/abstract/document/10688131)" has accepted to ICME 2024 (CCF-B, Oral Paper).
+- [2024.03] **Paper Accepted**: 🎉 Congratulations to our Paper "[Multi-strategy Adversarial Learning for Robust Face Forgery Detection under Attacks](https://ieeexplore.ieee.org/abstract/document/10688131)" has accepted to ICME 2024 as Oral Paper (CCF-B Conference).
 - [2024.03] **Provincial Innovation Project**: 🎉 Congratulations to our project for receiving funding from [College Student Innovation Project in Hunan Province](http://114.220.75.43:1021/hncxcy), which was awarded "Outstanding Project & Paper" among 4 other accolades.
 I'm the **leader** of this project.
+- [2022-2024] **Excellent Student & Cadre**: Honored with Excellent Student and Excellent Student Cadre of [Central South University](https://csu.edu.cn/)(Totally 700+ students in the grades).
 - [2022.12] **National Scholarship**: Honored with National Scholarship for the 2021-2022 academic year (Top 1% & Only 1)

 ----